michaelanbrown/phase-3-backend/README.md

 ## Description

 My Property Management system contains all properties that my significant other and I own or are interested in purchasing.
 There are many functions within the controller that can be utilized to manage said properties:
-1. Access all information in our Property table
+1. Access all information in our Property table:
-  a.
   Get request to "/properties"

-2. Access all information in our Record table
+2. Access all information in our Record table:
-  a.
   Get request to "/records"

-3. Access all information in our Type table
+3. Access all information in our Type table:
-  a.
   Get request to "/type"

-4. Add a property to the Property table
+4. Add a property to the Property table:
-  a.
   Post request to "/properties"

-5. Edit a property in the Property table
+5. Edit a property in the Property table:
-  a.
   Patch request to "/properties/:id"

-6. Delete a property from the Property table
+6. Delete a property from the Property table:
-  a.
   Delete request to "/properties/:id"

-7. Add a record to the Record table
+7. Add a record to the Record table:
-  a.
   Post request to "/records"

 ## Form Example